-TLCs were performed on precoated Kieselgel 60 F254 (Merck) plates.
-Plates were developed using DCM-Acetone then UV 254 and 365 nm.
-The isolated compounds were subject to H NMR, 2D NMR HMBC, HSQC, COSY and NOESY, C NMR and FAB-MS (+ve or -ve) analyses.
-Bruker Avance Neo NMR spectrometers operating at 400 and 600 MHz were used to run 1D and 2D NMR spectra giving coupling constants (J) in Hz and chemical shifts (δ) in ppm relative to the residual CD3OD signal with TopSpin.
+TLCs were performed on preheated Kieselgel 60 F254 (Merck) plates.
+Plates were developed using DCM-acetone and then UV 254 and 365 nm.
+The isolated compounds were subjected to H NMR, 2D NMR, HMBC, HSQC, COSY and NOESY, C NMR, and FAB-MS (+ve or -ve) analyses.
+Bruker Avance Neo NMR spectrometers operating at 400 and 600 MHz were used to run 1D and 2D NMR spectra, giving coupling constants (J) in Hz and chemical shifts ( $\delta$ ) in ppm relative to the residual CD3OD signal with TopSpin.

-2.1.4.
-Structure elucidation of pteropodine (1), isopteropodine (2), mitraphylline (3) and corynoxeine (4) Elucidation was carried out by comparison of H NMR, 2D NMR, C NMR and FAB-HR (+ve or -ve) data with the reported data.
+Structure elucidation of pteropodine (1), isopteropodine (2), mitraphylline (3), and corynoxeine (4)

+Elucidation was carried out by comparing H NMR, 2D NMR, C NMR, and FAB-HR (+ve or -ve) data with the reported data.